SOC, SIEM, MDR, EDR… what are the differences?

 SOC and SIEM: what are the differences?

-EDR software monitors terminals (computers, tablets, mobile phones, etc.), not the system network.
+EDR software monitors various endpoints (computers, servers, tablets, mobile phones, etc.), not the system network.

-To do this, EDR software analyze the uses made of the monitored terminals, in particular through behavioral analysis.
-This enables the recognition of behaviors that deviate from a norm after a learning phase.
-EDR software are also capable of monitoring the exploitation of security flaws.
+To do this, EDR software analyzes the uses made of the monitored endpoints, in particular through behavioral analysis.
+This enables the recognition of behaviors that deviate from a norm after a learning phase, or for behaviors that are consistent with common attacker behavior.
+EDR software is also capable of monitoring the exploitation of security flaws.

-The advantage of EDR solutions is that they allow companies to protect itself against both known (e.g., a virus) and unknown attacks by analyzing suspicious behaviors.
+The advantage of EDR solutions is that they allow companies to protect themselves against both known (e.g., a virus) and unknown attacks by analyzing suspicious behaviors.